Hoover Institution: 21st century

 In 2001, Hoover Senior fellow Condoleezza Rice joined the George W. Bush administration, serving as National Security Advisor from 2001 to 2005 and as Secretary of State from 2005 to 2009.
 In 2006, President George W. Bush awarded the National Humanities Medal to the Hoover Institution.

 In August 2017, the David and Joan Traitel Building was inaugurated.
 The ground floor is a conference facility with a 400-seat auditorium and the top floor houses the Hoover Institution's headquarters.

 At any given time, as of 2017, the Hoover Institution has as many as 200 resident scholars known as fellows.
 They are an interdisciplinary group studying political science, education, economics, foreign policy, energy, history, law, national security, health and politics.
 Some have joint appointments as lecturers on the Stanford faculty.

 The first Trump administration maintained relations with the institution during his presidency, and several Hoover employees became senior advisors or were hired for jobs in his administration, including Secretary of Defense James N. Mattis, who was the Davies Family Distinguished Visiting Fellow at Hoover from 2013 to 2016, where he studied leadership, national security, strategy, innovation, and the effective use of military force.

 In March 2019, Mattis returned to his post at Hoover.
 Distinguished Visiting Fellow Kevin Hassett became the first chairman of Trump's Council of Economic Advisors (CEA).
 The CEA chief principal economist, Josh Rauh, took leave from his Hoover Institution fellowship.
 After the third CEA chairman Tyler Goodspeed resigned in 2021, he went to Hoover.

 In February 2020, the Hoover board of trustees brought in senior Trump economic officials for off-the-record forecasts.
 According to The New York Times, "The president’s aides appeared to be giving wealthy party donors an early warning of a potentially impactful contagion at a time when Mr. Trump was publicly insisting that the threat was nonexistent."
 The board members spread the bad news and the stock market had a selloff.

 In 2020, Condoleezza Rice succeeded Thomas W. Gilligan as director.

-In November 2020, Scott Atlas, a Hoover fellow, was known for opposing public health measures as a major Trump advisor during the COVID-19 pandemic, was condemned by a Stanford University faculty vote.
+In November 2020, Scott Atlas, a Hoover fellow, who was known for opposing public health measures as a major Trump advisor during the COVID-19 pandemic, was condemned by a Stanford University faculty vote.

 In January 2021, during Stanford University faculty senate discussions on closer collaboration between the university and the Institution in 2021, Rice "addressed campus criticism that the Hoover Institution is a partisan think tank that primarily supports conservative administrations and policy positions" by sharing "statistics that show Hoover fellows contribute financially to both political parties on an equal basis", according to the university's newsletter.

 According to DeSmog, the Hoover Institution accepts scientific consensus on climate change, but has long opposed climate action.
 Some Hoover fellows downplay climate change.